How is Cerebral Palsy Diagnosed?

 • Neuroimaging tests to identify brain damage

-• Lab test including urinalysis, blood work, and genetic testing
+• Lab test, including urinalysis, blood work, and genetic testing

 • Evaluating speech, hearing, vision, mobility, gait, feeding, digestion, and cognitive development

 Taking care of a child with cerebral palsy is challenging.
 The extent of their care can negatively affect parents’ emotional well-being and overwhelm a family financially.
-If your child’s cerebral palsy occurred due to a medical mistake or medical negligence, a lawsuit can be filed to recover damages from the responsible parties, providing a much-needed financial award to the family.
+If your child’s cerebral palsy occurred due to a medical mistake or medical negligence, a lawsuit could be filed to recover damages from the responsible parties, providing a much-needed financial award to the family.

 If you believe your child’s cerebral palsy is a result of medical mistakes or negligence, you need legal representation.
-Ross Feller Casey is among the nation’s leading cerebral palsy lawsuit leaders.
-Our attorneys are knowledgeable and experienced in the litigation of birth injury cases.
-Our cases are handled on a contingency basis, so you will not be charged until a financial recovery is made in your case.
-Contact one of our leading cerebral palsy lawsuit attorneys today for your free case review and evaluation.
+Ross Feller Casey is widely regarded as Pennsylvania’s cerebral palsy lawsuit leader.
+Our attorneys are knowledgeable and experienced in the litigation of all types of birth injury cases.

 Disclaimer: Ross Feller Casey, LLP provides legal advice only after an attorney-client relationship is formed.
 Our website is an introduction to the firm and does not create a relationship between our attorneys and clients.
 An attorney-client relationship is formed only after a written agreement is signed by the client and the firm.
 Because every case is unique, the description of awards and summary of cases successfully handled are not intended to imply or guarantee that same success in other cases.
 Ross Feller Casey, LLP represents catastrophically injured persons and their families in injury and wrongful death cases, providing legal representation in Pennsylvania and New Jersey.